 2. Online Resources

 With an online textbook, students can access supplemental material at the push of the button.
 Note-taking can be done within the book itself with the development of electronic notes, highlighting, and annotations.
-Annotations can even be shared with classmates for quick collaborations.
+Annotations can even be shared with classmates for quick collaboration.

 3. Unique Homework Assignments